 As already mentioned, one approach is to select individual stocks for your satellites.
 You wouldn’t typically have top 10 type stocks as satellites, as you already have good exposure to them via your core holdings.
 But there might be a specific large cap stock – say Apple or CSL that you feel really strongly about so you have that as a satellite to tilt the overall portfolio in that direction.

 Assuming your satellites are small and mid-cap stocks, which is the norm, this is where research is important.
-We explore this in detail within the Investment in Shares with Confidence course, but a good starting point is to access research either from your broker, or via a service like Simply Wall St.
+A good starting point is to access research either from your broker, or via a service like Simply Wall St.

 Good research solutions will allow you to filter based on certain characteristics you might be looking for, eg. a high growth rate or a low PE.